Search Close

 Each year, the National History Day® offices select a theme to guide project creation.
 The annual theme is broad enough for you to pick a topic from any time period of place.
 The theme helps guide you to look for the impact and significance of your topic in history.

-Projects can cover a wide variety of topics centered on the idea of change.
-Projects should keep in mind the historical context, thinking about the significance of the topic over time along with the intended and/or unintended consequences of that change.
-To better understand the theme, let’s dig a little deeper and look at the definition of a turning point.
+Projects can cover a wide variety of local, national, and international topics addressing the concepts of revolution, reaction, or reform.
+Projects should keep in mind historical context, thinking about the significance of the topic over time along with the impact of the revolutions, reactions, or reforms they choose to address in their project.
+To better understand the theme, let’s dig a little deeper and look at the concepts of revolution, reaction, and reform.

 Keep in mind that the project does not have to focus on one event or person.
-It can explore a group of people or a movement that addressed human rights and responsibilities.
-The other aspect of this theme to keep in mind is the impact the rights and responsibilities addressed can have.
+It can explore a group of people or a movement that was involved with some type of revolution, reaction, reform.
+The other aspect of this theme to keep in mind is the impact the revolution, reaction, or reform being addressed can have.
 Remember that the impact could have been felt at the time or felt years later.

-As you explore your topic and how it connects to the theme, think about what the rights and responsibilities are that you want to talk about and how those rights and responsibilities continue to have significance up to the present day.
+As you explore your topic and how it connects to the theme, think about the revolutions, reactions, and reforms you would like to address in your project and how those can continue to have significance up to the present day.

 Don’t forget to look at topics that are at least 20 years old; you want to have a topic where there is enough time to gain some historical context.
 You also want to choose a topic where you can find enough information through primary and secondary sources to adequately explore your topic.